berndporr/deepNeuronalFilter/audio_filter/README.md

 sox dnf_out.dat -d
 ```

-playback can be started even during filtering.
+playback can be started even during filtering, especially when using the `-b` option.